mrbusche/backseatfan.com/_posts/2010-06-07-phillies-kid-drinking-from-beer-bottle.md

 <div class="entry">
   <p>
     This Phillies Fan might be underage, really underage.
 I guess Miller Lite is really aiming young for their audience.
 I am pretty sure his dad looked at him, saw the beer, then looked back at the game like nothing was wrong.
-Oh well, it's not like beer is bad for toddlers&#8230; Oh wait, it is?
+Oh well, it's not like beer is bad for toddlers?
+Oh wait, it is?
   </p>

   <p>